esarath/Terraform/AKS_Cluster/README.md

 5. terraform apply or terraform apply -auto-approve
 6. terraform state list >>> you will see created resource list

+### To verify if worker nodes are created, use the kubectl get nodes command to return a list of the cluster nodes and there status.
+$ kubectl get nodes | kubectl get nodes -o wide  ##You will see worker nodes with health status ready.

+### Deploy Nginx App
+$ kubectl create -f

 ===========================Thank you===========================